cat5c/cat-solo/README.md

 # README

-This is Catheryn Celaya's solo project app
+This is my solo project app including tests, which is a loose replica of my friends and family project.

 ## Getting started